Fort Moultrie: Early federal period

-Great Britain and France began another war in 1793, heightening tensions.
-The United States of America thence embarked on a significant fortification program for important harbors, later called the First System of fortifications.
+The outbreak of the French Revolutionary Wars heightened American tensions with Europe.
+US authorities proceeded to embark on a significant fortification program for important harbors, later called the first system of fortifications.
 Atop the decayed original Fort Moultrie, the Army completed a new fort in 1798; the Army also built nineteen other new forts along the Atlantic coast.
 The fort was garrisoned by Captain Jonathan Robeson's company of the Regiment of Artillerists in 1802.
 However, after years of neglect, the Antigua–Charleston hurricane destroyed Fort Moultrie in 1804.

 Fort Moultrie was rebuilt as part of the Second System of fortifications in 1808–09, under the direction of Army engineer Alexander Macomb.
 A report by the Secretary of War, on fortifications in December 1811, describes Fort Moultrie as: